haroonalhadisk/video-transcriber-app/Readme.md

    - **Large**: Best quality, but slowest processing (~10GB RAM)
 5. **Select Language**: Choose the language of the video or use auto-detection
 6. **Timestamp Options**: Enable/disable word-level timestamps
+7. **Enable AI Processing**: Check "Process with Groq AI after transcription" to generate summaries
-7. **Start Transcription**: Click the "Start Transcription" button
+8. **Start Transcription**: Click the "Start Transcription" button
-8. **Monitor Progress**: Watch the progress bar and status updates
+9. **Monitor Progress**: Watch the progress bar and status updates
-9. **View Results**: See a preview of the transcription and find the complete text in the saved file
+10. **View Results**: See a preview of the transcription and find the complete text in the saved file

 #### Batch Processing
 1. Click on the "Batch Processing" tab
 2. **Select Video Directory**: Click "Browse" to select a folder containing multiple video files
 3. **Choose Output Directory**: Specify where to save all the transcription text files
 4. **Configure Options**: Select the same model, language, and timestamp options as in single file mode
+5. **Enable AI Processing**: Check "Process with Groq AI after transcription" for batch summarization
-5. **Start Batch Processing**: Click the "Start Batch Transcription" button
+6. **Start Batch Processing**: Click the "Start Batch Transcription" button
-6. **Monitor Progress**: Track the overall progress bar and view the processing log
+7. **Monitor Progress**: Track the overall progress bar and view the processing log
-7. **Batch Results**: Each video will be transcribed and saved as a separate text file in the output directory
+8. **Batch Results**: Each video will be transcribed and saved as a separate text file in the output directory

 #### Notion Integration
 1. Click on the "Notion Integration" tab